rnietoe/Training/docs/AWS/03-Network.md

 we can register a DNS using `Route53` - `Register domain`.
 You can purchase and manage domain names such as example.com, and Route 53 will automatically configure DNS settings for your domains

 !!!tip "Ensure there is a free bucket with the same domain name"

-* **Failover Routing policy** routes data to a second resource if the first is unhealthy.
-Route 53 can be used for Disaster Recovery by simply shifting traffic to the new region.
-* **Latency-based Routing policy** routes data to resources that have better performance

 **Route 53 Traffic Flow** makes it easy for you to manage traffic globally through a variety of routing types.
 Using Route 53 Traffic Flow’s simple visual editor, you can easily manage how your end-users are routed to your application’s endpoints—whether in a single AWS region or distributed around the globe.